Maysa0807/gerenciamento/README.md

 ```

 ## Database
 PostgresSQL as the database.

-The necessary database migrations are managed using Flyway.
+## Container
+Docker